Cindy Cunningham: Reception

 In 2010, the wedding of Cindy and Tony Hutchinson was nominated at the Inside Soap Awards for best wedding but lost out.
 In 2009 Stephanie Waring was nominated for best bitch but lost out to Charlie Brooks.
 Waring was also shortlisted for Best Dramatic Performance for her role in Holly's disappearance in 2010 at the Inside Soap Awards.
 In 2018, Wareing was nominated for “Best Actress” at the Inside Soap Awards.

 Cindy was described by STV as a "manipulative man-eater".
-Channel 5's Holy Soap said "Cindy can only be described as a tart with a heart (albeit of stone).
+A writer from Channel 5's Holy Soap said "Cindy can only be described as a tart with a heart (albeit of stone).
 She's had more lovers than she can count and one can't help but admire her ability to land on her feet time and time again."
-E4 described Cindy as "sly and conniving" and commented that her "grief at the loss of her brother Max has done little to curb her manipulative personality".
+They described her most memorable moment as being when she "accidentally become pregnant as a teenager."
+An E4 writer described Cindy as "sly and conniving" and commented that her "grief at the loss of her brother Max has done little to curb her manipulative personality".
 Laura Morgan of All About Soap said that Cindy lost her multimillion-pound fortunes because "it costs a lot to look that cheap".
 Inside Soap critic Sarah said "there are standout performances from some of my all-time favourite Hollyoaks stars, including [...]
 Stephanie Waring" during the Enjoy The Ride storyline.
 All About Soap journalist Kerry Barrett said viewers should watch out for Waring amongst other cast member, who she felt "all act their socks off".
 Barrett's All About Soap colleague Carena Crawford said she felt "a bit sorry" for Cindy as she watched Rhys die.
+Di Hollingsworth from Soaplife included Cindy and Ben's hit and run incident involving Anna in their list of top ten soap storylines in which characters get away with committing crimes.